PyBagheri/codefights/README.md

 > [!WARNING]
-> This `templates/` contains the HTML files, which is different from the optional `templates/` in the root of the game directory which contains starter Python codes that for the players.
+> This `templates/` contains the HTML files, which is different from the optional `templates/` in the root of the game directory which contains starter Python codes for the players.

 ### Registering Games